urilivshits/pageinference/.user/context.md

 - **[UI Animation]** Fixed loading spinner not displaying as a proper circle by adding box-sizing, transform-origin properties, and proper container structure.
 Enhanced spinner styles to prevent clipping and ensure consistent circular animation.
 Added flexbox display properties to perfectly center the spinner in its container.
 - **[Spinner Positioning]** Resolved issue with spinner appearing in bottom right of button by replacing transform-based positioning with dedicated flex container, ensuring perfect centering regardless of button dimensions.
 - **[Markdown Rendering Error]** Fixed "window.markdownit is not a function" error by correcting the library access method to use the global `markdownit` function instead of `window.markdownit`.
 Added robust error handling with fallback to plain text rendering if the library is unavailable.
+- **[Script Initialization Duplication]** Fixed a fundamental issue where duplicate script initialization could cause multiple simultaneous event handlers to fire for the same user action.
+Implemented script initialization tracking, DOM mutation observation, and explicit flag-based protection to prevent the same code from executing multiple times, eliminating duplicate API calls and message submissions at their source.
+- **[Web Search Follow-up Failure]** Fixed an issue where web search functionality was detecting the need for search correctly but failing to execute the follow-up API call.
+Implemented proper message structure for sequential API calls, added comprehensive logging, robust error handling with graceful recovery, and automatic correction of message format issues to ensure proper API interaction.
 - **[Markdown Parsing Issue]** Resolved issue where markdown was being loaded but not properly rendered in LLM responses.
 Implemented multi-layered approach for accessing the markdown-it library and added a custom fallback parser to ensure markdown formatting is always applied correctly.
 - **[Content Security Policy Error]** Fixed Content Security Policy (CSP) errors that prevented loading external libraries from CDNs by including local copies of markdown-it and highlight.js, and updating the manifest.json with appropriate CSP settings and web_accessible_resources configurations.
 - **[Undefined Property Error]** Resolved "Cannot read properties of undefined (reading 'startsWith')" error in background.js by implementing comprehensive null and undefined checks in tab communications, the detectWebsiteType function, and the getBaseDomain function, ensuring the extension handles missing URL data gracefully.